 App integration with online stores

-You can expose your app's features to millions of merchants' customers by integrating it with online stores.
+You can expose your app's features to millions of merchants' customers by integrating your app with online stores.

 The Shopify platform can match your app's needs, from something as small as a block of inline content, to augmentations that span the entire purchase experience.
 Our platform makes it possible to seamlessly incorporate your app's features into online stores using Liquid templates, hosted assets on the Shopify CDN, and a purpose-driven deployment and versioning release pipeline.

-This guide explains the methods that you can use to integrate your app with online store themes.
+This guide explains the methods that you can use to integrate your app with online stores.

 Theme app extensions